-The Company must also comply with Aboriginal Cultural Heritage legislation requirements, which require certain due diligence investigations to be undertaken ahead of the commencement of exploration and mining.
-Whilst no sites of Aboriginal heritage have been uncovered in surveys conducted to-date on the Company's projects, in the event the Company subsequently discovers evidence of Aboriginal heritage on land accessed by the Company, the Company must comply with regulations prohibiting the disturbance of physical evidence of prehistoric or historical significance without statutory permission and legislation prohibiting or restricting access to Aboriginal cultural heritage or native title land.
-Accordingly, delays or additional costs in the exploration or production of the Company's business may be experienced.
+The Company must also comply with State and Commonwealth Aboriginal Cultural Heritage legislation requirements.
+These require certain due diligence investigations to be undertaken ahead of the commencement of exploration and mining and expose the Company to an application by or on behalf of an Aboriginal or a group of Aboriginals seeking the preservation or protection of a specified area from injury or desecration, potentially even when the due diligence conducted by the Company has not identified any material issues.
+Whilst no sites of Aboriginal heritage have been uncovered in surveys conducted to-date on the Company's projects, in the event the Company subsequently discovers evidence of Aboriginal heritage on land accessed by the Company or an individual or group of individuals seek a preservation or protection declaration from the Commonwealth, the Company must comply with regulations and/or declarations prohibiting the disturbance of physical evidence of prehistoric or historical significance without statutory permission and legislation prohibiting or restricting access to Aboriginal cultural heritage or native title land.
+Accordingly, delays or additional costs in the exploration or production of the Company's business may be experienced and could adversely impact the viability of the Company's projects.
 Further, the disturbance of any such land or objects may expose the Company to additional fines or other penalties.